andrew-chang-dewitt/resume/src/resume.md

 </div>
 <div>

-- Worked with Dr. Christos Dimoulas @ Northwestern & his team to assist with programming language research
+- Worked in a programming language research lab focused on exploring tools to improve developer experience and increase code correctness by reducing the friction of introducing types and/or testing contracts to previously untyped and/or untested code bases.
 - Assisted in the beginning stages of creating an LLM-based tool for generating test suites capable of capturing a high degree of possible bugs for a given software source
 - Researched fuzzing techniques to use in tandem w/ LLM test generation to hopefully improve the generated tests